TRUSAMIDE

 Do not use TRUSAMIDE if:

-•you have an allergy to TRUSAMIDE or any of the ingredients listed at the end of this leaflet
+- you are allergic to dorzolamide hydrochloride, or any of the ingredients listed at the end of this leaflet

 It is not known whether TRUSAMIDE passes into breast milk.